-Leasehold improvements 5 years or over the remaining term of the lease, if shorter
+Leasehold improvements 5 years

 Furniture and equipment 5 years

 Motor vehicles 4 to 5 years

 Where parts of an item of plant and equipment have different useful lives, the cost of the item is allocated on a reasonable basis between the parts and each part is depreciated separately.
 Both the useful life of an asset and its residual value, if any, are reviewed annually.